Steven T. Huff: Early life

-Huff grew up in Scottsville, Virginia, moving to the Ozarks when he was 10, after which he attended Hampden-Sydney College in Virginia graduating Summa Cum Laude and receiving his Bachelor of Science degree in physics.
-He then attended California Institute of Technology where he received his Master of Science degree in physics and became a member of the Phi Beta Kappa Society.
+Huff grew up in Scottsville, Virginia, moving to the Ozarks when he was 10, after which he attended Hampden-Sydney College in Virginia graduating summa cum laude and receiving his Bachelor of Science degree in physics.
+He then attended California Institute of Technology where he received his Master of Science degree in physics and became a member of Phi Beta Kappa society.

 Career

-Upon graduation Huff served in the U.S. Army Intelligence Agency from 1975 to 1978, after which he served in the CIA from 1979 to 1983.
+Upon graduation Huff served in the U.S. Army Intelligence Agency from 1975 to 1978, after which he was in the CIA from 1979 to 1983.
 After leaving the CIA, Huff was a co-founder of BDS, Inc.m a Sterling, Virginia-based computer reseller valued at $27 million that in 1992 merged with BDS Inc., a wholly owned subsidiary of Titan Corporation.
-In 1985 Huff founded Sensor Systems, Inc. as a consulting operation, merging it in 1993 with another company he founded and served as vice president and Chief technology officer (CTO), Overwatch Systems, Ltd. that delivered multi-source intelligence to the United States Department of Defense.
+In 1985 Huff founded Sensor Systems, Inc. as a consulting operation, merging it in 1993 with another company he founded and was vice president and Chief technology officer (CTO), Overwatch Systems, Ltd. that delivered multi-source intelligence to the United States Department of Defense.
 In 2009 Huff sold his companies Overwatch Geospatial Systems and Overwatch Tactical Operations to Textron Systems for what The Kansas City Star said was a gazillion dollars.